-- Consider an after school faculty meeting; the following points may be covered: - 1.
+- If the school based Emergency Response Team (ERT) and the District Support Team (DST) deem it appropriate, consider avoiding any large group meetings or assembly of students (in an effort to maintain order and control) - Consider an after school faculty meeting; the following points may be covered: - 1.
 Debrief the events of the day - 2.
 Provide emotional support for all staff - 3.
 Review the characteristics of high-risk students and compile an additional list based on staff observations of student reactions during the day - 4.
 Announce the plans made by the family for services - 5.
 To the extent possible, make efforts to ensure that regular routine is followed - 6.
 In general, recognize a tragic loss of life, without emphasizing the means of death